redstreet/beancount_reds_importers/README.md

-[Input in `.ofx` format (over `.csv`) is preferred](https://reds-rants.netlify.app/personal-finance/a-word-about-input-formats-use-ofx-when-you-can/), when provided by the institution, as it minimizes data and coding errors, eliminates format breaking changes in csv, and typically includes balances that are used to generate balance assertions, and commodity prices.
+[Input in `.ofx` format (over `.csv`) is preferred](https://reds-rants.netlify.app/personal-finance/a-word-about-input-formats-use-ofx-when-you-can/), when provided by the institution, as it minimizes data and coding errors, eliminates format breaking changes in .csv files, and typically includes balances that are used to generate balance assertions, and commodity prices.

 See [here](https://github.com/redstreet/beancount_reds_importers/tree/main/beancount_reds_importers)